-New York City's economy is built on the financial, healthcare, real estate and technology sectors, with secondary industries such as publishing, manufacturing, media, and trade helping to drive the beast forward.
+New York City's economy is built on the financial, healthcare, real estate and technology sectors, with secondary industries such as publishing, manufacturing, retail trade, educational services and media helping to drive the beast forward.

-The Big Apple is also often pegged as a global creative hub, and many who are up and coming in the art world aspire to one day be working in New York City.
+The Big Apple is also often pegged as a global creative hub, and many up-and-coming artists aspire to work in New York City one day.

 Finding a job in New York City

-New York City's cost of living is one of the highest in the United States, so international employers may offer additional assistance to those recruited from abroad.
-Those with sought-after skills and experience will find that employers in New York will be able to offer lucrative packages.
-However, more recently, such positions aren't as easily available as they once were.
+New York City's cost of living is among the highest in the United States, so international employers may offer additional assistance to those recruited abroad.
+Those with sought-after skills and experience will find that employers in New York can provide lucrative packages.
+More recently, such positions aren't as readily available as they once were.

-It follows that maintaining a low-paying job will make life difficult in the city and will be certain to cause unnecessary stress.
-If moving to New York for a work opportunity, be sure to negotiate a sizeable salary package to offset the high cost of living.
+It follows that maintaining a low-paying job will make life difficult in the city and will be sure to cause unnecessary stress.
+If moving to New York City for a work opportunity, be sure to negotiate a sizeable salary package to offset the high cost of living.